annlindami/Data_Visualization_Using_Tableau/README.md

+# Data Visualization Using Tableau

-A Samplestore Sales dataset is used for the visualization in Tableu.
-It is a dataset collected from Kaggle.
+A Samplestore Sales dataset was taken from the online website, "Kaggle".

+A dashboard has been created with the help of the visualization tool Tableau.

 Here, I have visualized some of the basic fileds in the datset, for better and quicker understanding.